a_skyline2

 .

-Marked on the 1906 map; schoolmistress at the time was Miss Selina M Warwick.
+Marked on the 1906 map; schoolmistress at the time was Miss Selina M WARWICK.
 She would have been over 70, and was born in Cambridge.
+The school is still listed in 1938.

 Fazakerley Open Air School